JoeyBrannen/JoeyBrannen/README.md

 Born and raised in Houston, Texas.

-I have never been out of the country before.
+Fun Fact: I have never been out of the country before.

 My favorite classes/subjects are calc, CS, and robotics.